-- (a) It shall be considered a False Start when, as the air horn sounds: - i Any boat is out ahead of the rest of the start Line, - ii Any boat is already moving ahead and/or being paddled ahead, - iii Any other condition arises that, in the opinion of the Referees or the Starter, compromises a fair start. - (b) If a team(s) causes a false start and no safety provisions are compromised, the referee will allow the race to continue and the offending team will receive a time penalty.
+- (a) It shall be considered a False Start when, as the air horn sounds: - i Any boat is out ahead of the rest of the start Line, - ii Any boat is already moving ahead and/or being paddled ahead, - iii Any other condition arises that, in the opinion of the Referees or the Starter, compromises a fair start; this includes distracting calls or sounds from teams at the start line prior to and up to the formal start command, flag or horn. - (b) If a team(s) causes a false start and no safety provisions are compromised, the referee will allow the race to continue and the offending team will receive a time penalty.
 No restart will be called.
 Any Team that has caused two false starts may be subject to disqualification. - (c) Should a false start be declared, an in the opinion of the referee, constitutes a safety hazard, the Starter and Referee will employ whatever means necessary to stop all crews from paddling, including: - i Displaying a red flag, - ii REPEATED blasts from horns, whistles or other noise makers, - iii Giving verbal instructions through megaphone, - iv Making hand signals; throat cutting gesture with a flat palm, - v.
 Crossing the course ahead of the bows of the dragon boats; or coming alongside. - 17 Race Conduct - 17.1 Race Underway Proper Lane - (a) The correct course for each boat is a straight line from its starting position to the finish.
 Each boat must remain in its correct lane, keep clear of and not interfere with the other boats in the race, and generally keep their distance from boats in the adjacent lanes, subject to the instructions of the Referees. - (b) Any boat failing to keep its proper course or heading off course will be warned by the Referee and must comply immediately with the Referee's orders to take corrective action to move to a satisfactory position e.g. "Go left/right," "Turn hard left/right," "Straighten out," "Stop paddling," "Hold your boat," "Go forward," etc.